McPcholkin/runtime-permission_patcher/README.md

 ## How to make magisk module:
 - Clone repo (or download as zip)
-- Add repo files to zip archive to get structure as described in [Magisk Developer Guides](https://topjohnwu.github.io/Magisk/guides.html)
+- Add repo files inside zip archive to get structure as described in [Magisk Developer Guides](https://topjohnwu.github.io/Magisk/guides.html)
 - Install module using Magisk Manager
 - You can disable\uninstall module after first reboot, file already patched.